University of Minnesota fraternities and sororities: Response to perceptions

-As to the financial cost of participation, fraternity leaders note that the vast majority of Greek students work their way through school.
+As to the financial cost of participation, fraternity leaders note that the vast majority of fraternity and sorority members work their way through school.
 In fact, the Office of Fraternity and Sorority Life claims that the average cost burden for fraternity chapter membership adds 3% to a student budget, and may indeed be less costly on a net basis when factoring reduced summer rents and lower live-in costs versus dorms and private apartments.
 Finally, the Minnesota campus is markedly more residential than thirty years ago.
-Development of over a dozen large for-profit private dorms and many upgraded apartments has increased the average quality and quantity of near-campus housing and has increased their average expense.
-The result has been that fraternities and sororities, previously perceived as among the more expensive housing options now range from "in line with" or even lower than the average cost of dorms or apartments.
+The development of over a dozen large for-profit private dorms and many upgraded apartments has increased the average quality and quantity of near-campus housing and has increased their average expense.
+The result has been that fraternities and sororities, previously perceived as among the more expensive housing options, now range from "in line with" or even lower than the average cost of dorms or apartments.

-Addressing the claim of exclusivity in recruitment materials, Greek leaders will accept that label as another way of saying they promote high standards.
-All fraternities are by definition self-selective.
+Addressing the claim of exclusivity in recruitment materials, fraternity and sorority leaders will accept that label as another way of saying they promote high standards.
+All fraternities are, by definition, self-selective.
 But, they clarify, so are all friendships.
 Further, they state, "U" students all have passed a bar of exclusivity by getting into the increasingly selective University itself.
-With an array of student groups numbering in the thousands, and a multitude of Greek chapter personalities, fraternity and sorority proponents are confident that all students who wish to join a Greek society can find one where they can flourish.
+With an array of student groups numbering in the thousands, and a multitude of chapter personalities, fraternity and sorority proponents are confident that all students who wish to join can find a group where they can flourish.
 The matter of religious and race exclusivity appears to have passed several generations ago: While some chapters are historically black, Hispanic, or Asian-oriented, there is no race exclusivity or other discrimination exclusivity in any of Minnesota's chapters.
 All are integrated and have been for some time.
 Minnesota was the second Big Ten school (after Wisconsin) to see its fraternities and sororities drop all bias clauses (race, color, or creed) from their bylaws and policies.
-Older chapters have been integrated since the 1950s and 1960s and the multi-cultural Greek chapters since their founding in more recent years.
+Older chapters have been integrated since the 1950s and 1960s and the multi-cultural fraternities and sororities since their founding in more recent years.

 Benefits to student and campus

-Greek society participation was strongly correlated with a more positive student experience in a study conducted by the Student Organization Development Center in 1987.
-In 2017, the 60 current chapters of the Inter-fraternity Council, Pan-Hellenic Council, Multicultural Greek Council, and National Panhellenic Council provided 30,000 hours of volunteering in the surrounding community.
-The organizations also provide fundraising for various organizations in 2017 groups raised $200,000 for various causes.
+Fraternity and sorority participation was strongly correlated with a more positive student experience in a study conducted by the Student Organization Development Center in 1987.
+In 2017, the 60 current chapters of the Interfraternity Council, Pan-Hellenic Council, Multicultural Greek Council, and National Panhellenic Council provided 30,000 hours of volunteering in the surrounding community.
+The organizations also provide fundraising for various organizations In 2017 groups raised $200,000 for various causes.